-Because the equal-sovereignty doctrine is not implicated when Congress draws a rational distinction pursuant to an enumerated power that is subject to rational-basis review, this Court should reject the intervenor States' arguments to the contrary as well as the federal agencies' reliance on that doctrine in their rulemaking.
+Because the equal-sovereignty doctrine is not implicated when Congress draws a rational distinction pursuant to an enumerated power that is subject to rational-basis review, this Court should reject the petitioner States' arguments to the contrary.
+See Br.
+28-29.
 Congress routinely enacts laws that treat States differently pursuant to its commerce powers and its authority to tax and spend.
+For example,

-For example, Congress has afforded special treatment to intervenor Texas's electric-grid operator in recognition of the operator's unique regulatory competency.
+Congress has afforded special treatment to petitioner Texas's electricgrid operator in recognition of the operator's unique regulatory competency.
 16 U.S.C. §§ 824k(k), 824p(k), 824q(h), 824t(f).
-Federal law also expressly establishes "[s]pecial rules for Wyoming, [intervenor] Ohio, [intervenor] Alaska, Iowa, [intervenorl Nebraska, Kansas, and Oregon," allowing those States to permit certain commercial vehicle combinations not permitted in other States.
+Federal law also expressly establishes "[s]pecial rules for Wyoming, [petitioner] Ohio, Alaska, Iowa, [petitioner] Nebraska, [petitioner] Kansas, and Oregon" allowing those States to permit certain commercial vehicle combinations not permitted in other States.
 49 U.S.C. § 31112(c).
 The Employee Retirement and Income Security Act preempts all state laws that "relate to any employee benefit plan," except "the Hawaii Prepaid Health Care Act."
 29 U.S.C. § 1144(a), (b)(5)(A).
-Federal law governing the disposal of radioactive waste contains state-specific provisions for Washington, Nevada, and intervenor South Carolina, but not for any other State.
+Federal law governing the disposal of radioactive waste contains state-specific provisions for Washington, Nevada, and petitioner South Carolina, but not for any other State.
 42 U.S.C. § 2021e(b)(1), (2), (3).
-And federal law requires only four States (intervenor Alaska, Idaho, Oregon, and Washington) to advise the federal government "of all pertinent laws or regulations pertaining to the harvest of Pacific salmon."
-16 U.S.C. § 3635.
-See also Litman, 114 Mich.
+And federal law requires only four States (Alaska, Idaho, Oregon, and Washington) to advise the federal government "of all pertinent laws or regulations pertaining to the harvest of Pacific salmon."
+16 U.S.C. § 3635; see Litman, 114 Mich.
 L. Rev. at 1243-1246 (listing other examples); Sturgeon v.
-Frost, 136 S. Ct.
-1061, 1070-1071 (2016) (discussing various ways in which Congress has provided special statutory treatment to intervenor Alaska).
+Frost, 577 U.S. 424, 438-440 (2016) (discussing various ways in which Congress has provided distinctive statutory treatment of Alaska).
 And no doctrine of constitutional law prevents Congress from exercising its Spending Clause authority to benefit particular regions or States, as it does routinely.

 Congress's differential treatment of States is not a new legislative practice.
 The first and second Congresses regulated merchandise reports for ships, for example, by establishing different statutory reporting requirements based on which State a ship docked in.
 1 Laws of the United States of America, ch.
-35, § 20, pp. 199-200 (1796) (specifying that each shipmaster had "twenty-four hours after the arrival" of the ship to make the report "except in the state of [intervenor] Georgia, where such report shall be made within forty-eight hours").
-See also Litman, 114 Mich.
+35, § 20, pp. 199-200 (1796) (specifying that each shipmaster had "twenty-four hours after the arrival" of the ship to make the report "except in the state of [petitioner] Georgia, where such report shall be made within forty-eight hours"); see also Litman, 114 Mich.
 L. Rev. at 1242-1243 (listing other examples).
-Neither the intervenor States nor the federal respondent have offered any limiting principle that would distinguish the preemption exemption granted to California from any of those current or historical examples.
+Congress likewise exercised its authority under Article I, Section 10, to allow particular States to lay a "duty of tonnage" on exports or imports.
+See, e.g., Act of Feb.
+28, 1806, ch.
+12, 2 Stat.
+353 (consenting to Pennsylvania legislation that provided for an export tonnage duty to fund piers and navigation improvements on the Delaware river); Act of Feb.
+9, 1791, ch.
+5, 1 Stat.
+190 (consenting to Maryland statute imposing duty at Port of Baltimore); Act of Aug.
+11, 1790, ch.
+43, 1 Stat.
+184 (consenting to tonnage duties imposed by Georgia, Maryland, and Rhode Island).
+And early Congresses provided state-specific exemptions to general laws and special permission to engage in activities forbidden other States.